Accessorizing

 Play with scarves, coats, or cardigans for a textured look

-A sweater dress is soft and rounded, so it looks great when layered with a structured piece like a trench coat, blazer, cardigan, or lightweight printed scarf.
+A sweater dress is soft and rounded, making it look great when layered with a structured piece, such as a trench coat, blazer, cardigan, or a lightweight, printed scarf.
 Match the color of your layer to your shoes for a more coordinated look.

-Could you finish your look off with your favorite bag?
+Finish your look off with your favorite bag.

 A beautiful handbag polishes your look and brings it all together, including your shoe choice.
-A soft bag works well with a more casual look, and a structured bag is more appropriate for a more serious or dressy look.
+A soft bag works well with a more casual look, while a structured bag is more suitable for a more formal or dressy occasion.

 It’s easy to go into the winter season and think that you’ll be stuck with the same dresses and boots that you’ve rotated in your wardrobe for years.
 That’s not the case this year, gals!
 You can look age-amazing by switching up your style and expanding your shoe closet.

 Yes, it’s scary to step outside of your comfort zone.
 But life is too short not to feel like the best, most fashionable version of ourselves.
 I hope some of you got some fun and stylish inspo from these outfit ideas.
-Let me know in the comments how you’re wearing your sweater dresses this season!
+Let me know in the comments what shoes or boots you are wearing with your sweater dresses this season!

-Please visit my LTK storefront so you can see all of my favorite pieces in one place.
+Please visit my LTK storefront to view all my favorite pieces in one place.

 Don’t forget to show and tell me about your favorite shoes to pair with sweater dresses when you visit The Fabulous After 40 Dressing Room, which you’re able to join right here!